vmayoral/beagle-ros/recipes/ros-mpu9150/README.md

 * **magcal.txt**: The magnetometer calibration file.

-* **linux-mpu9150**: The userspace driver of the MPU9150 code.
+* **linux-mpu9150** (directory): The userspace driver of the MPU9150 code.
 The source can be compiled using the instructions provided at the README file.